Goldshell KD Max vs Goldshell KD5 Pro

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.

-Which is better for home mining, the Goldshell KD Max or Goldshell KD5 Pro?
+For mining at home, should I pick the Goldshell KD Max or the Goldshell KD5 Pro?

 Both miners score similarly on our Home Mining Score.
 Consider your specific constraints (noise tolerance, available power, heat needs) to decide.

-What is the efficiency difference between Goldshell KD Max and Goldshell KD5 Pro?
+How far apart are the Goldshell KD Max and Goldshell KD5 Pro on J/TH?